-Calling to action is not necessary for EVERY research paper.
+Calling to action is not necessary for every research paper.
 It should be limited to papers dealing with political, social, or environmental issues.
-If you’re criticizing a bad film, you’re not trying to tell people, “DON’T SEE IT” (insert Simpsons “Phoney” meme.)
+If you’re criticizing a bad film, you’re not trying to tell people, “don’t see it!”

 How To Make a Conclusion Effective Rhetorically

-Important to remember: effective conclusions are about synthesis rather than summary.
+Important to remember: effective conclusions are about synthesis rather than a summary.

 There are a few technical tricks to making this effect:

-- Pose a question in the introduction and answer it in the conclusion.
+- Pose a question in the introduction and answer it in conclusion.

-- Start a joke or a story, and finish it in the conclusion.
+- Start a joke or a story, and finish it in conclusion.

 - A creative idea: if you’re writing about recycling you can start with the story of a plastic bag, and make it go full circle.
 The plastic bag gets thrown away, recycled, and becomes a plastic bag again.
 A beautiful and compelling story of reincarnation.